-2.1.5 AUTOROUTING
+2.2.5 AUTOROUTING

-When a G3 fax message is received with a SUB code (four digits), the machine compares the SUB code with the personal codes stored in the machine with e-mail addresses.
+When a G3 fax message is received with a SUB code (max.
+20 digits), the machine compares this SUB code with the Personal Box SUB codes stored in the machine with e-mail addresses.
 If there is a match, the machine routes the message to that e-mail address by e-mail.